moj-analytical-services/rpackage_training/README.md

 - produce some charts to enable the user to check the data visually.
 - add name lookups so any charts produced have nice labels (e.g. the first letter being a capital and the others being lower case).
 - drop any variables that won't be needed.
-- create the final dataset of class 'file/function_name' as done at the end of [this quality assurance R script](https://github.com/mammykins/regregrap/blob/master/R/phase_date_data.R).
+- create the final dataset of class 'file/function_name' as done at the end of the example [quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R).
 (Everything in R is an object and many objects have a class attribute, representing the set of properties or methods that are common to all objects of this type.)

 The checks can be run using the code:

     x <- pkgname::file/function_name(dataset_name)

 **Exercise 12:** Set up some automated quality assurance checks on your input data "crimes_raw_data".
 These should check that the data.frame contains no missing values, that it has the right number of columns, and that these columns have the correct names.
-To do this, copy rows 38-77 and 174 of [this quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R) into a new R script you can call "crimes_data.R", amend the contents suitably and run the checks.
+To do this, copy rows 38-77 and 174 of [the example quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R) into a new R script you can call "crimes_data.R", amend the contents suitably and run the checks.
 Remember to run devtools::load_all() to see the effect of changes made to your package.
 Lastly, commit all your changes to git and then push them to github.com.

 ## 13. Developing functions